 Last on our list of Harry Potter filming locations in London is the Warner Bros Studio, home of the Warner Bros Studio Tour.
 This is actually a little way outside the city, near Watford Junction, but as it’s such a fabulous place to visit we definitely wanted to include it in our list.
-If you only do one Harry Potter thing in London, make it this.
+If you only do one thing related to Harry Potter in London, make it this.

 This film studio was where all eight of the Harry Potter films were actually filmed, and they have retained a great many of the sets, clothing, and props from the movies.
 You can visit the Great Hall, the railway station, numerous filming locations from inside Hogwarts, the Forbidden Forest, and even Diagon Alley.

 You’ll learn many of the secrets of how the films were made, have the opportunity to drink Butterbeer, and generally get all the Harry Potter magic you could imagine.
 There are also places to stop and eat and a giant gift shop full of all things Harry Potter.

 As I said, if you only do one thing on this list of Harry Potter things to do in London, we definitely recommend making it this one – we really enjoyed our visit and learning all about how the films were made.
 The tour lasts for about three hours and is largely self-guided, so you can take as much or little time as you like.
 There’s lots to see and do though, so we’d suggest three hours is a good amount to plan for, not including travel time.

 Speaking of travel time, you have a number of options for getting to and buying tickets for the Warner Bros Studio London Tour.